bl0nd/sve/README.md

 Sve is a community-driven enumeration tool for vulnerable service configurations (and vulnerabilities hopefully soon).

-Whether you're new to system hardening or a veteran sysadmin, sve is here to make sure you don't have configurations that probably shouldn't be set on your blue team box or company servers.
+Whether you're new to system hardening or a veteran system administrator, sve is here to make sure you don't have configurations that probably shouldn't be set on your blue team box or company servers.

 ## Services